NOTICE OF Privacy Practices

 Was not created by us, unless the person or entity that created the information is no longer available to make the amendment;

 Is not part of the medical information kept by or for the hospital;

 Is not part of the information which you would be permitted to inspect and copy; or

 Is accurate and complete.

 To request this list or accounting of disclosures, you must submit your request in writing to the Health Information Management Department.
-Your request must state a time period which may not be longer than six years and may not include dates before April 14, 2003.
+Your request must state a time period which may not be longer than six years prior to the date of your request.
 Your request should indicate in what form you want the list (for example, on paper or electronically).
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any cost is incurred.

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or healthcare operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had.

 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.